turingschool/curriculum/source/internal_testing/rspec_and_bdd.markdown

 ```

 Note in the last line how we can use `article_tags`, the helper method, just like we're operating inside a view.
 There's no magic!

+#### Try It!

+There are helpers used in the sample project, but they have no tests.
+Try commenting out the implementation, writing a test, and slowly rewriting the implementation to match the original functionality.